File found! Including...

 Now, what is defined as an immovable property?
 It can be a building, a part of the building or any barren land other than agricultural land.
 Here are the required details as mentioned under Section 194-IA of the Income Tax Act regarding TDS on the sale of land:

-If the property valuation is less than 50 lakhs, then there is no deduction in TDS payment on the sale of the property.
-The buyer can pay in instalments too.
+• If the property valuation is less than 50 lakhs, then there is no deduction in the TDS payment on the sale of the property.
+The buyer can also pay in instalments.
 In that case, TDS should be deducted with every instalment.
 To comply with TDS regulations on the sale of immovable property, the buyer must deduct 1% of the sale consideration exceeding Rs.
 50 lakh.

-The sale amount agreed upon shall also include charges such as club membership fees, car parking fees, electricity and water charges, maintenance fees or any amount of advance fee that comes with the transfer of immovable property.
-This rule is applicable for properties purchased on or after September 2019.
+• The sale amount agreed upon shall also include charges such as club membership fees, car parking fees, electricity and water charges, maintenance fees, or any advance fee associated with the transfer of immovable property.
+This rule applies to properties purchased on or after September 2019.

 Key Points to Remember When It Comes to TDS on Property Transactions

-- TAN (Tax Deduction Account Number) for buyers is not necessary for TDS.
+• TAN (Tax Deduction Account Number) for buyers is unnecessary for TDS.
 You can pay using your PAN card.

-- The buyer should have the PAN of the seller.
+• The buyer should have the seller's PAN.
 Otherwise, TDS is deducted at 20% (the average rate for TDS on Salary).

-- TDS is deducted during monthly installments or every time the seller is credited, whichever is earlier.
+• TDS is deducted during monthly instalments or every time the seller is credited, whichever is earlier.

-- Form 16B needs to be issued to the seller along with the TDS certificate.
+• Form 16B and the TDS certificate must be issued to the seller.
 The buyer can generate and download Form 16B from their TRACES website.

 It is also important to note that the TDS on property purchase must be paid using the 26QB challan and can be easily filed through the 26QB TDS return online.
 To ensure compliance with TDS regulations and to avoid any penalties, it is essential to keep track of TDS on property purchases and to have a clear understanding of the 26QB online payment process, 194IA TDS, and the full form of TDS.